gcp-terraform-workshop/terraform-workshop-labs/210-kubernetes-gcp/README.md

 We will start with a few of the basic resources needed.

-Create a `main.tf` file to hold our configuration and a provider.tf (copy from earlier lab).
+You will need a `main.tf` file to hold our configuration and a `provider.tf` (copy from earlier lab).

 First copy your `provider.tf` file into the folder.